gta5-map/Social-Club-API-cheat-sheet/README.md

 ### 4.1.
 Overview

 #### 4.1.1.
-General informations
+General information

-_Description_: Shows general informations about the crew, like the crew id which is importent for a bunch of other requests, crew tag, the crew logo, rank titles as well as the permissions.
+_Description_: Shows general information about the crew, like the crew id which is importent for a bunch of other requests, crew tag, the crew logo, rank titles as well as the permissions.

 _Request URL_:
 `http://socialclub.rockstargames.com/crew/[CREW_NAME]`